 As a consequence of the Dutch colonization, the Dutch language has spread across the world.
 For example, in Latin and South America Dutch is spoken in Surinam, Aruba, Bonaire and Curacao (also known as the ABC-islands).
 In South-Africa, a variation of Dutch is now considered the national language.
 It is not officially called Dutch, but it closely resembles it.
 The colonization also stretched across Asia and left notable traces in Indonesia, where a lot of people still speak Dutch.
 In Flemish-Belgium, the official language is Dutch.
 In contrast to popular belief, Flemish on its own is not an actual language.

-8. Dutch words can have many consonantswrong
+8. Dutch words can have many consonants

 For example the word slechtstschrijvend, which means worst writing, has 9 consonants.
 Told you we had difficult pronunciation.

-9. German and Dutch are very similar!giphy
+9. German and Dutch are very similar!

 However, most Germans cannot understand one word of Dutch, while many Dutch people can understand German quite easily.
 Probably this has to do with the fact that The Netherlands is such a small country and Dutch people come in contact with German quite often (on television, on holiday).

-10. Foreign TV-shows have Dutch subtitles1421667679192112
+10. Foreign TV-shows have Dutch subtitles

 If you watch TV, you will probably notice that the shows are not dubbed in Dutch, unlike Spain of Germany for example.
 Instead, English TV-shows stay original with subtitles in Dutch under them.